 Technical Background Verification:

-- Publications in Nature Biotechnology, Science Translational Medicine, Journal of the American Medical Informatics Association (minimum 3 peer-reviewed articles)
+- Publications in Nature Biotechnology, Science Translational Medicine, Journal of the American Medical Informatics Association, or equivalent peer-reviewed journals

 - Patents filed for AI applications in drug discovery, diagnostics, or clinical decision support